knutwalker/netty-vbuf/README.md

 Overview
 --------

-This is a `ByteBuf` implementation, that's using [variable length encoding](http://en.wikipedia.org/wiki/Variable-length_quantity) for `int`s and `long`s to save mempry consumption and eventually cpu time.
+This is a `ByteBuf` implementation, that's using [variable length encoding](http://en.wikipedia.org/wiki/Variable-length_quantity) for `int`s and `long`s to save memory consumption and eventually cpu time.

 ## Usage